-beneficiaries through the nation and efficient identity authentic the PhilSys allows government online transactions.
+beneficiaries through the nation and efficient identity authentic the PhilSys allows governmer online transactions.
 Digital too processing time.
-2. Full establishment of a complet to realize a digital and citizen ole to effectively identify, target, and authenticate hal ID system or PhilSys.
-By providing reliable, secure, cation services (e.g., Know Your Customer or KYC), at and businesses to shift to paperless, automated, and ols/platforms simplify transactions and reduce costs and ete PhilSys is one of the critical infrastructures needed in-centric service delivery by the government and the need to have interoperability with other government and it more efficient authentication.
-Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Competition Policy and Law Strengthening Economic and I Ease of Doing Business Regulatory Reform Public Sector Governance Corporate Law and Governance Supplementary structural refor ce Supporting Policies ☐ Supporting policies public service delivery.
+2. Full establishment of a completo realize a digital and citizen private sector.
+This is envision ble to effectively identify, target, and authenticate hal ID system or PhilSys.
+By providing reliable, secure, cation services (e.g., Know Your Customer or KYC), at and businesses to shift to paperless, automated, and bls/platforms simplify transactions and reduce costs and ete PhilSys is one of the critical infrastructures needed in-centric service delivery by the government and the need to have interoperability with other government and it more efficient authentication.
+Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies public service delivery.
 This is e towards the public sector.
-Moreover, financial institutions may utilize the will simplify transactions and re- the PhilSys will advance the efficiency and quality of ssential when promoting citizen trust and satisfaction er, government agencies including businesses and other the available authentication services of the PhilSys.
-This educe unnecessary processes and costs, which may cans of doing business in the Philippines.
-Activities and Timelines Planned activities of the Philippine Statistics Authority (PSA) - PhilSys Registry Offic (PRO) as per planning activities held in 2021: Timelines Activities January to December 2022 Registration of remaining population Personalization, fulfilment, and distribution of 37 million Phil IDs Onboarding of other relying parties 1 March 2022 Go-live of Trusted Service Provider April to December 2022 Rollout of the PhilSys Authentication Services in May to December 2022 all Civil Registration Services outlets (full launch) Roll out of use case 2: DSWD adoption of PhilSys Way to December 2022 for the identification and verification of beneficiaries for social welfare programs 31 May 2022 Go-live of Network Operations Center and Security Operations Center June 2022 Launch of mobile application June to December 2022 Registration of special groups July to December 2022 Facilitation of procurement for the validation of the authenticity of submitted proof of identity from registration as approved by the National Privacy Commission September to December 2022 Registration of 11 million children below five years old October to December 2022 Establishment and operationalization of additional fixed registration centers (FRCs) providing the full services for national ID Registration of resident aliens December 2022 Pilot registration of Overseas Filipinos
+Moreov financial institutions may utilize the will simplify transactions and r ce Activities and Planned activities of the Philippir ne Statistics Authority (PSA) - PhilSys Registry Office Timelines (PRO) as per planning activities h Timelines January to December 2022 Activities Registration of remaining population Personalization, fulfilment, and distribution of 37 million Phil IDs Onboarding of other relying parties 1 March 2022 Go-live of Trusted Service Provider April to December 2022 Rollout of the PhilSys Authentication Services in all Civil Registration Services outlets (full launch) May to December 2022 Roll out of use case 2: DSWD adoption of PhilSys for the identification and verification of beneficiaries for social welfare programs 31 May 2022 Go-live of Network Operations Center and Security Operations Center June 2022 Launch of mobile application June to December 2022 Registration of special groups July to December 2022 Facilitation of procurement for the validation of the authenticity of submitted proof of identity from registration as approved by the National Privacy Commission September to December 2022 Registration of 11 million children below five years old October to December 2022 Establishment and operationalization of additional fixed registration centers (FRCs) providing the full services for national ID Dogambar 2022 Registration of resident aliens December 2022 Pilot registration of Overseas Filipinos